 By staying present and aware, players around the negotiation table can preempt impulsive reactions that often result in greater divides and create barriers for resolution.
 Consider this: two monkeys are fighting for a banana in a tree.
 Each has an iron grasp on the banana and pull and pull.
 Eventually, either one or both will tire and fall out of the tree, or the banana will slip from their hands and be lost forever.
 If instead, the monkeys paused before acting and were aware of their own emotions and that of their “foe,” they might let go of their tight grips on the desired fruit, gently set it down, and share in its delights.

 Obviously, international diplomacy is more complicated than two monkeys and a banana.
 Yet progress in diplomatic efforts may happen far more quickly when both parties are more mindful of the present, impulses and reactions, and ultimate goals.
 Mindfulness and emotional intelligence prepare them to lead with authenticity and the mindset of “how to be of service.”
 As Hong notes, both sides can then stay true to the “deeper commitment to the common causes of humanity [and establish] a balance, not of power, but of perspective, and in the process aspire to a harmony among nations worthy of the name.”

-In full disclosure, author is both engaged with the Search Inside Yourself Leadership Institute and the Daniel Goleman Emotional and Social Intelligence Coaching Certification Program.
+In full disclosure, author is engaged with the Search Inside Yourself Leadership Institute.